Pioneertown, California: 21st century

 As of 2025, Pioneertown had a population of around 600.
-However, many residents live only part-time in Pioneertown and there is a robust air bnb community.
-However, there is a strong community involvement in pioneertown with residents adamant on keeping growth and development slow, and the unique character of the town.
-Every shop and business in town is a unique retail or hospitality venue found no where else in America.
+Many residents live only part-time in Pioneertown.

 In July 2006, parts of Pioneertown were burned in the Sawtooth Complex fire, which also burned into Yucca Valley and Morongo Valley.
 Firefighters managed to save the historic movie-set buildings, but much of the surrounding desert habitat was damaged.
 Among the buildings saved was Pappy & Harriet's Pioneertown Palace, a longtime local club and landmark built within the town's original and only gas station, which counts among its regular patrons notable musicians, including Eric Burdon and Robert Plant of Led Zeppelin.
 The fire made headlines around the world, including Italy where the Pioneer Bowl road sign was shown with smoke billowing behind it.
 In the late 1980's, All 10,000 feet of Pioneer bowl was stuccoed and the wood porch became concrete to protect it from fire.
 Every shop and building was saved by firefighters and local residents with tractors stamping out embers and fighting the wind.
 The fire started with a lightning strike to a Joshua Tree, was knocked down, and then reignited 3 days later with the high winds.

-Mane Street in the commercial district of Pioneertown is always open to the public, remains a pedestrian only street; as town charter forbids paving or having car traffic on Mane Street.
+Mane Street in the commercial district of Pioneertown is open to the public as a pedestrian only street.

-Pioneertown is no longer a working movie set.
-Each property is individually owned, and commercial production and photography permissions must be secured by the respective owners of the property.
-However, tourists can always find instagram worthy photo opportunities of horses, mini-mules, goats, cacti, famous band members before the shows, local residents, tumbleweeds and gunfighter re-enactors almost any day of the week.

 On January 18, 2019, the Kidz Bop Kids used Pioneertown as the set for their music video for the cover of Lil Nas X's song, "Old Town Road".

 In 2023, San Bernardino County officials announced plans to apply generic commercial zoning to Pioneertown's historic district.

 In 2024, Pioneertown received media attention when Alanna Gold, a participant in the reality show Selling Sunset falsely claimed on the show and in multiple interviews to have been the owner of the town.
 Gold issued a retraction and apology in response to community backlash.
 Gold's apology clarified that she co-owns several properties in the town along with other parties, including a music festival producer and RH CEO Gary Friedman.